Tekken 4: Reception

 In Japan, Game Machine listed Tekken 4 on their September 1, 2001 issue as the most successful arcade game of the month and was the top-selling fighting game that year.
 It also received positive reviews overall and attracted the game to many newcomers, but only received mixed feedback from veteran players in the international gaming community at the time of its initial release.
 Although the game was still successful at the Evolution Championships 2004 and at the Arcadia Tournament, the top fighting game tournament in Japan in the 2000s.
+Tekken 4 was also the first game in the series featured in a major international tournament hosted by Namco in March 2003 in London, England, with prize money worth over €5,000, higher than the Arcadia tournament and was won by Christie Monteiro player Noam Gat of Israel.
 In tournaments, the top echelon of professional players were unaffected and still played in Tekken 4 tournaments, and at the 2004 EVO tournament, the same players who dominated the top 8 of Tekken Tag Tournament also placed in the top 8 of Tekken 4.
-For example, players such as Ryan Hart, who won in Tekken Tag Tournament, competed and was in the top five in Tekken 4, while Jackie Tran and Joshua "JinKid" Molinaro, who were the finalists in Tekken 4, also enjoyed top 8 finishes in Tekken Tag Tournament in the EVO tournaments.
+For example, players such as Ryan Hart, who won in Tekken Tag Tournament, competed and was in the top five in Tekken 4, while Anthony "Jackie" Tran and Thomas "Tomhilfiger" Kymn, who were the finalists in Tekken 4, also enjoyed top 8 finishes in Tekken Tag Tournament in the EVO tournaments.
 The game even sold more in Japan than Tekken 5 and Tekken 6, though it sold less copies worldwide.
 However, the lower sales had less to do with the game and its serious tone, but actually in retrospective reviews had more to do with the decline in fighting game popularity in general, which coincided with the decline in arcade popularity in the early to mid 2000s when it developed into a niche market outside Japan, where it remained very mainstream until the COVID-19 pandemic.